Usman-T/nafs/DEV_NOTES.md

   - call abdul basit's recording only from Quran.com
   - wrap in <audio> tag based on context
 - Fourthly,
-  - remove the ability to be able to hold down links and see pop ups
+  - remove the ability to be able to hold down links and see pop ups (done)
   - add offline fallback when registering
   - redirect all auth pages to /dashboard if logged in or offline
   -